Gajendra Singh (producer): Professional career

 He is known for pioneering and popularizing game shows, and musical talent shows on Indian Television.
 He had a long and successful association with Zee TV till 2006.
 Due to some reasons he left Zee TV and commenced with Saaibaba Telefilms and created various projects with Star TV, Sony Entertainment Television Asia, SAB TV, Doordarshan, Sun TV Network and various other regional channels.
 He is from Azamgarh, Uttar Pradesh.

 Saaibaba Telefilms

-Saaibaba Telefilms is a multifaceted media company spearheaded by Gajendra Singh, with interest in the television reality shows & fictions, upcoming talents, events, creative endeavours, and other growing aspects of the media industry.
-STPL provides a confluence of cutting edge creativity, and best performance in all its work.
+Saaibaba Telefilms is an Indian television company led by Gajendra Singh.
+The company produces reality television shows, fiction series, and live events.

 Antakshari

 Titan Antakshari - Intercollegiate Championship is an Indian musical game show that airs on Zee TV every Friday.
 The show is a replacement of the Titan Antakshari -L'il Champs.

 Sa Re Ga Ma Pa

 The first episode aired on 1 May 1995 and was hosted by Sonu Nigam.

 STAR Voice Of India

 Star Voice of India is an Indian Television singing talent hunt that premiered on 18 May 2007 and ended on 24 November 2007.
 It was the first Indian singing competition produced by STAR Plus.

 Voice of India 2 began on 18 July 2008.